Home » Addiction » Alcohol Definition

 There are three main types of alcohol: ethanol, methanol, and isopropanol.
 Ethanol is found in alcoholic beverages, while methanol and isopropanol are toxic and used in industrial and cleaning applications.
 Alcoholic drinks are further classified into beer, wine, and spirits, each varying in alcohol content and production process, contributing to diverse drinking traditions across different cultures.

-The effects of alcohol on the body vary based on quantity and frequency of consumption.
+The effects of alcohol on the body vary based on the quantity and frequency of consumption.
 Moderate use creates relaxation and sociability, while excessive intake leads to dehydration, liver damage, heart disease, cognitive impairment, and addiction.
 Alcohol also affects mental health, increasing the risk of depression, anxiety, and impaired judgment, leading to risky behaviors, according to a study by Castillo-Carniglia A. et al. 2019, titled “Psychiatric comorbidities in alcohol use disorder.”

 Alcohol is addictive because it alters brain chemistry by stimulating dopamine release and activating reward pathways, which lead to dependence.
 Chronic alcohol use increases tolerance and withdrawal symptoms, making it difficult to quit.
 Genetic, psychological, and environmental factors influence addiction risk, making alcohol a leading cause of substance use disorders worldwide.